 Prior to joining Ryerson, Mr. Lindsay was president of rail and Latin America for The Timken Company.
 During his time at Timken, he also led the development and implementation of the company’s growth strategy in Asia, served as senior vice president of human resources and organizational advancement, and held managing director responsibilities for operations in Central and Western Europe.

 Mr. Lindsay’s career has also included human resources positions at Ford Motor Company and Dow Chemical Company.
-He joins Ryerson with more than thirty years of experience in human resources.
+He joins Ryerson with more than 30 of experience in growing profitable businesses and Human Resources.

 He holds a bachelor’s degree in economics and sociology from the University of Southampton and a master’s degree in management from the Massachusetts Institute of Technology.

-As President of the Midwest Region, Mike Burbach is responsible for overseeing the day-to-day operations and management of the region’s 23 service center locations.
+As President of the North/West region in the United States, Mike Burbach is responsible for overseeing the day-to-day operations and management of the region’s 23 service center locations.